Medicare Supplement Insurance Plan Costs

 Deductible

 A deductible is the amount you pay out-of-pocket for covered services before Medicare and/or your Medicare Supplement plan begins to pay.
-It’s a pre-set, fixed cost.
+It’s a preset, fixed cost.
 Most Medicare Supplement plans provide coverage for your Part A hospital deductible.
-In most cases, you’re responsible for your Medicare Part B deductible, which is an annual cost of $233 in 2022 and $226 in 2023.
+In most cases, you’re responsible for your Medicare Part B deductible, which is an annual cost of $257 in 2025.

 Copayment (also known as a copay) and coinsurance are a kind of cost sharing.
 A copay is a set, flat amount paid each time, such as a $20 copay for each in-office doctor visit.
 Coinsurance requires you to pay a percentage of the Medicare-approved amount each time.